piyushKumar-1/euler-hs/README.md

     1. no trace will be collected
     2. replay is not possible; instead, untraced IO-actions are re-executed on playback

-Such functionality only really makes sense for mutation of in-memory data structures using `STM` -- in particular, the use of `atomically` and `newTVarIO`.
+Such functionality only really makes sense for two scenarios:

+    1. mutation of in-memory data structures using `STM` -- in particular, the use of `atomically` and `newTVarIO`.
+    2. reading of sensitive data, such as API keys

 For example: